temporalio/documentation/docs/filter-workflows.md

 We recommend limiting the number of Elasticsearch indexes by enforcing limits on the following:

-- Number of keys: 100 per workflow
+- Number of keys: 100 per Workflow
 - Size of value: 2kb per value
-- Total size of key and values: 40kb per workflow
+- Total size of key and values: 40kb per Workflow

 Temporal reserves keys like NamespaceId, WorkflowId, and RunId.
 These can only be used in list queries.
 The values are not updatable.

 ### Upsert Search Attributes in Workflow

-[UpsertSearchAttributes](https://pkg.go.dev/go.temporal.io/sdk/workflow#UpsertSearchAttributes) is used to add or update search attributes from within the workflow code.
+[UpsertSearchAttributes](https://pkg.go.dev/go.temporal.io/sdk/workflow#UpsertSearchAttributes) is used to add or update search attributes from within the Workflow code.

 Go samples for search attributes can be found at [github.com/temporalio/temporal-go-samples](https://github.com/temporalio/temporal-go-samples/tree/master/searchattributes).

-UpsertSearchAttributes will merge attributes to the existing map in the workflow.
-Consider this example workflow code:
+UpsertSearchAttributes will merge attributes to the existing map in the Workflow.
+Consider this example Workflow code:

 ```go
 func MyWorkflow(ctx workflow.Context, input string) error {